People who refuse AstraZeneca will not be eliminated from rollout – HSE

 The HSE has had to re-adjust its plans for vaccinating these cohorts as it was originally anticipated that the AstraZeneca jab would be used.

-There are currently 26 vaccination centres in operation across the State, with four more due to open next week, Mr McCallion said.
+Mr Reid said 95 per cent of people over 70 have received their first dose, while 214,000 have received their second dose.

+“Strong week for the vaccination programme...More supplies [ARE]helping,” he wrote on Twitter on Sunday.
+He said over 170,000 doses were given this week.

-Some 41,500 doses were given on Friday, the “biggest day yet” in the Covid-19 vaccine rollout, Taoiseach Micheál Martin said.
+Some doses 42,750 doses were given on Friday, the “biggest day yet” in the Covid-19 vaccine rollout, Minister for Health Stephen Donnelly said.
+One in 10 adults are now fully vaccinated, while almost quarter have received a first dose.

 Meanwhile, latest figures show a rise of 12 in the number of people with the virus in hospitals on Sunday.
 There were 174 people with coronavirus in Irish hospitals on Sunday morning, of which 25 were in intensive care units.
 Seven days previously there were 45 patients in hospital with Covid-19 and 45 in intensive care.